 The GENCODE annotation is highly used in both large-scale and small projects.
 GENCODE is the default human and mouse gene set at Ensembl and the default human gene set for the UCSC Genome Browser (UCSC also provides the mouse GENCODE set and plans to switch to it as default once the mouse annotations are mature).
 GENCODE is the gene set used for major projects including the Exome Aggregation Consortium (EXAC), GTEx, 1000 Genomes Project, TCGA, ICGC and ENCODE.
 GENCODE engages directly with the Mouse Genome Informatics (MGI) resource at the Jackson Laboratory and with NCBI as part of the Consensus Coding Sequence (CCDS) project.
 The International Mouse Phenotyping Consortium (IMPC) uses the mouse gene set arising from this work.

 The growth of GENCODE usage has been dramatic over the past four years (Figure 1), and Google scholar has more than 2200 citations for the main GENCODE papers.
-These numbers undercount the true usage of GENCODE: the uses of GENCODE are not always correctly cited because some users cite the data source as a genome browser (Ensembl or UCSC) instead of the GENCODE project.
+These numbers are an underestimate of the true usage of GENCODE: the uses of GENCODE are not always correctly cited because some users cite the data source as a genome browser (Ensembl or UCSC) instead of the GENCODE project.

-There have been several comparisons conducted by independent groups of the GENCODE genes to other gene sets for various purposes and thesesethese universally recommend the use of GENCODE as the best human annotation.
+There have been several evaluations conducted by independent groups, comparing the GENCODE genes to other gene sets for various purposes, and they have universally recommend the use of GENCODE as the best human annotation.
 We have also done specific comparisons and published our results.
 These efforts have helped us understand exactly how the GENCODE annotation is used and catalyzed improvements such as the introduction of GENCODE-Basic as a means of distinguishing between the comprehensive set of observed transcript products (including those annotated as incomplete, partially processed or degraded) and the smaller set of representative transcripts.
 This addressed a concern that the number of GENCODE transcripts may make RNA-seq analysis more complicated.